RichardsonMark/week5-pda-static-and-dynamic-testing/Static_and_Dynamic_Task_A/part_1_docs/testing_task_1.md

       return False

 # this function has a spelling error when defining the function. should read def, not dif
+# there should also be a comma between card1 and card2
   dif highest_card(self, card1 card2):
   if card1.value > card2.value:
     return card